sjgaughran/amnh-museumomics/README.md

 `bcftools filter -i 'F_MISSING<0.2' Tminimus_SS_minQ20minDP100_GenoDP3GQ20_bi.vcf > Tminimus_SS_minQ20minDP100_GenoDP3GQ20_bi_lowmiss.vcf`

 Checking the missing % again, we're now in much better shape!
 It looks like all individuals now have less than 10% missing genotype calls, which is good news!
-This is a good example of why it

 There are several other filtering steps we could take, and the Bi *et al.* 2019 paper covers a few more.
 For the sake of ease, though, we'll stop our filtering here.